-The famous monumental sights of Budapest are easy to find.
-For a change, join me for a walk to the nice little gardens and courtyards.
+The famous monumental sights are easy to find.
+For a change, join me for a walk to the nice little gardens and hidden courtyards in Budapest.

 There are many parks in the city.
 Népliget, Margit Island and Városliget are the large parks on the perimeter of central Pest, but there are also famous and popular green squares like Erzsebet in the downtown area.